 #9: Aggressively Reschedule Patient No Shows

 Patient No Shows kill revenues for your PT Clinic.
-So, call all patients 3-5 times within 5 days to reschedule their appointment when they no-show; if your EMR contains patient texting, then that’s also an excellent way to get in touch with your patients since most patients prefer to text their PTs.
+So, call all patients 3-5 times within 5 days to reschedule their appointment when they no-show; if your EMR contains patient texting, or better yet mass patient texting, then that’s also an excellent way to get in touch with your patients since most patients prefer to text their PTs.
 Every appointment no-show is missed revenue, but more importantly it’s potentially an unhealthy patient who needs your Rehab Services.
 You never know how bad one or two missed appointments might slow down the patient’s Physical Therapy progress, so it’s imperative to get them back on the schedule as soon as you can.
 Many PT offices have a nonchalant demeanor when it comes to their no-shows; however, that’s really not the best way to approach running your PT Practice.
 All independently owned PT Clinics know that a busy calendar is an indicator of a thriving practice.
 It’s critical that all PTs in the practice remain busy, and that provider utilization rates remain high.
 This will contribute to practice profitability and will have a positive impact on practice morale

 #10: Analyze Denials